kirilkhalil/reread_neural/README.md

 - 03.04.2023: Working implementation of 'zero-deck-topology'.
 Prep work for one-deck-topology.
 - 24.04.2023: Preliminary implementation of 'one-deck-topology'.
 - 12.05.2023: Lower deck of 'two-deck-topology' produces wanted outputs.
+- 30.05.2023: Upper deck of 'two-deck-topology' produces wanted outputs and started work on the flow through both decks.